Primers • Model Acceleration

 Without caching:

-- At decoding step \(t\), the self-attention module recomputes keys and values for all \(t\) tokens, across all \(l\) layers.
+- For a single head, at decoding step with sequence length \(n\), the self-attention module recomputes \(K\) and \(V\) for all \(n\) tokens across all \(l\) layers.

-- Computational cost per new token:
+Computational cost per predicted token:

 -